 The Ladies Market is for me an even bigger tourist attraction because it is surrounded by several other attractions.
 There are dozens of restaurants in the immediate vicinity.
 Although many establishments in Mong Kok are also open during the day, shopping at night is a much better experience.
 Walking with countless people under neon lights was more fun than it looked!
 The area was so alive and kicking.
 People flooded the streets from all directions and there were artists on the street.

 Temple Street Market: As night falls and when the strong neon lights switch on, Hong Kong's liveliest market comes alive.
 Covering several blocks from Man Ming Lane, is Temple St Market.
 In the 1920s, vendors gathered to serve temple goers; a century later, as crowds descend every night in search of cheap clothes and games, street food, costume jewellery, and tea ware.
 Marked prices are mere suggestions - this is a place to bargain.

 You can find temples all over Hong Kong.
 Man Mo Temple draws attention to be all red and gold inside, with huge incense spirals hanging from the ceiling.

 Want to go shopping?
 Go to Times Square, one of Hong Kong's premier shopping centers, bringing together in one place great brands of the day.
-On two floors are much more than 15 floors fully occupied by various shops, restaurants, coffee shops, ice cream parlors, snack bars, movie theater and more.
+On two floors are much more than 15 floors fully occupied by various shops, restaurants, coffee shops, ice cream parlours, snack bars, movie theatre and more.